NC State Extension Publications

 Place skewers on grill.
 Grill for 5 minutes, turning occasionally.
 Remove the skewers from the grill, and remove the vegetables from the skewers.
 Cut asparagus into 2-inch pieces.

-In a medium bowl toss asparagus, tomatoes, blue cheese, onion, and garlic.
+In a medium bowl, toss asparagus, tomatoes, blue cheese, onion, and garlic.

-Season with salt and pepper to taste; sprinkle with basil and serve.
+Adjust seasoning to taste; sprinkle with basil and serve.

 Pesto Chicken Pasta

-• 3 cups (12 ounces) cubed, cooked chicken
+• 3 cups (12 oz.) cubed, cooked chicken

 • 1 cup halved cherry tomatoes